-Long-stay visa, residence permits of any kind, provisional residence permits and receipts of application for a residence permit expiring from March 16th are extended for 3 months (see the official communication from the Ministry of Interior).
+Long-stay visa, residence permits of any kind, provisional residence permits and receipts of application for a residence permit expiring from March 16th to June 15th 2020 are extended for 6 months (see the official communication from the Ministry of Interior).

 This measure is only valid on the National territory.
 Therefore, it is strongly recommended not to travel outside of France with an expired residence permit.

 - Facilitates the necessary steps for the arrival of foreign research guests, contractual doctoral candidates, post-doctoral fellows and teachers-researchers hosted at the University of Strasbourg, and their families.

 - Accompanies the foreign researchers in the preparation of their stay and their settlement in Alsace.
 The partnership agreement with the Prefecture of Bas-Rhin allows an expedited procedure for the residence permit application.